munkee85/PROJECT-2077/README.md

 Ract to Horn (I recommend leaving the settings in it's default state to prevent pedestrians from reacting too erratically)

 Night Vision CW (Change the hotkey for Night Vision (Default F3).
 Note: Night Vision is only available when optics are Tier 3 or higher)

+VW_Beetle (Recommend using CET for changing the Beetle settings.
+It's a bit more convenient)

 ## 6.3 Mod Settings